A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 14
+What a day!
+I love these kind of puzzles where the output is also visual :)
+Luckily for me, today has been quite easy to get both stars, and I couldn't have asked for a better day for a simple challenge.
+It has been a very long day for personal reasons, but eventually I managed to play for some time and I am very delighted and pleased with the outcome.
+Grateful!

 # Day 13
 It is always fun to deal with math problems.
 It has also been fun to solve it together with a loved one.
 The first part has been really straightforward, and